-Introductory Courses BIOS 25226.
-Endocrinology I: Cell Signaling (Autumn) BIOS 25227.
-Endocrinology II: Systems and Physiology (Winter)
+Introductory BIOS 25226.
+Endocrinology I: Cell Signaling (Autumn) Courses BIOS 25227.
+Endocrinology II: Systems and Physiology (Winter) BIOS 25228.

-BIOS 25228.
 Endocrinology III: Human Disease (Spring)

-The specialization in endocrinology is administered by the Institute for Endocrine Discovery & Clinical Care and the Committee on Molecular Metabolism & Nutrition.
-For more information, consult Matthew Brady (mbrady@medicine. bsd.uchicago.edu).
+The specialization in endocrinology is administered by the Institute for Endocrine Discovery & Clinical Care, the Committee on Molecular Metabolism & Nutrition, and the NIH funded Diabetes Research & Training Center.
+For more information, consult Matthew Brady (mbrady@medicine.bsd.uchicago.edu).

 Specialization in Genetics.
 Biological sciences majors who obtain a B or better in the following set of courses will be recognized as having completed a specialization in the area of genetics.
-For students graduating in 2010 or 2011, the BIOS 23258 (Molecular Evolution I: Fundamentals and Principles) requirement can be replaced by any course from the approved electives.
+For students graduating in 2010 or 2011, the Molecular Evolution I requirement can be replaced by any course from the approved electives.
 Please consult Jocelyn Malamy (jmalamy@bsd.uchicago.edu) if you would like to request approval for any non-listed course with significant genetics content to satisfy this requirement.

-Introductory Courses

-BIOS 20182 or 20192.
-Genetics (Winter) (or BIOS 20235.

-Biological Systems (Winter) for those with AP5 credit)

-BIOS 20185.
-Ecology and Evolution (Winter)

-STAT 22000.
-Statistical Methods with Applications (This

-section is focused on biological data.)

-Advanced Courses

-BIOS 21236.
-Genetics of Model Organisms (Autumn) BIOS 23258.
-Molecular Evolution I: Fundamentals and Principles (Autumn)

-Choose two of the following:

-BIOS 20256.
-Developmental Genetics and Evolution (Spring)

-BIOS 21208.
-Fundamentals of Molecular Biology (Winter)

-BIOS 21216.
-Introductory Statistical Genetics (Winter)

-BIOS 21227.
-Advanced Developmental Biology (Winter)

-BIOS 21229.
-Genome Informatics: How Cells Reorganize Genomes (Winter)

-BIOS 21306.
-Human Genetics and Evolution (Autumn)

-BIOS 23259.
-Molecular Evolution II: Genes and Genomes (Winter)

-BIOS 23299.
-Plant Development and Molecular Genetics (Spring)

-BIOS 25216.
-Molecular Genetic Analysis of Bacterial Pathogenesis (Winter)

-BIOS 25287.
-Introduction to Virology (Spring)

-BIOS 28407.
-Genomics and Systems Biology (Spring)

-Laboratory Research

-completion of an independent research project that either: a. qualifies as a senior honors project; or b. is approved by the director of the specialization.
+Introductory Courses BIOS 20182 or 20192.
+Genetics (or BIOS 20235 for those with AP 5 credit) (Winter)BIOS 20185.
+Ecology and Evolution (Winter) STAT 22000.
+Statistical Methods with Applications (section focused on biological data) Advanced Courses BIOS 21236.
+Genetics of Model Organisms (Autumn) and either Courses BIOS 23258.
+Molecular Evolution I: Fundamentals and Principles (Winter) or BIOS 21206.
+Advanced Topics in Human Genetics (Winter) Chaose two of the following Choose two of the following: BIOS 20256.
+Developmental Genetics and Evolution (Spring) BIOS 21208.
+Fundamentals of Molecular Biology (Winter) BIOS 21216.
+Introductory Statistical Genetics (Winter) BIOS 21237.
+Developmental Mechanisms (Winter)BIOS 21229.
+Genome Informatics: How Cells Reorganize Genomes (Winter) BIOS 21306.
+Human Genetics and Evolution (Autumn) BIOS 23259.
+Molecular Evolution II: Genes and Genomes (Spring) BIOS 23286.
+An Introduction to Population Genetics (Spring) BIOS 23299.
+Plant Development and Molecular Genetics (Spring) BIOS 25216.
+Molecular Genetic Analysis of Bacterial Pathogenesis (Winter) BIOS 25287.
+Introduction to Virology (Spring) BIOS 28407.
+Genomics and Systems Biology (Spring) BIOS 29319.
+What Genomes Teach About Evolution (Spring) Laboratory completion of an independent research project.
+Research The project must either: qualify as a senior honors project or be approved by the director of the specialization.